Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: The primitive case

-where $j$ stands for the positive integer with $jv+w=0$. \end{example} We have made three choices for pivots in the above example.
-Together with \eqref{EQ:prel1} and Algorithm \ref{ALG:paux}, these choices determine an echelon sequence of $I_h$ uniquely.
-In the appendix, we introduce the notion of initial sequences in Definition \ref{DEF:iseq}.
-Such a sequence is finite and contains all the information to determine a unique echelon sequence.
-In fact, the last table in Example \ref{EX:prim} records an initial sequence of $I_h$.
-Moreover, Algorithm \ref{ALG:iseq} computes initial sequences, and Algorithm \ref{ALG:pseq} generates members of the echelon sequence determined by an initial sequence, as many as required.
-We are ready to present the main result of this section. \begin{thm} With Hypothesis \ref{HYP:ind}, one can construct a complete reduction for $(F(t), \cR_h)$. \end{thm} \begin{proof} If the type $u$ of $I_h$ is zero, then we set $W$ to be the auxiliary subspace $U_h$.
-Otherwise, let $E = \{(q_i, Q_i, \gamma_i)\}_{i \in \bN}$ be an echelon sequence of~$I_h$, where $\gamma_i$ belongs to $\{\theta t^i \mid \theta \in \Theta, i \in \bN\}$.
-Moreover, let $W$ be the complement of $\im(\cP_h)$ induced by $E$.
-Since $F[t] = \im(\cP_h) \oplus W$, a complete reduction $\Phi_h$ for $(F(t), \cR_h)$ is given by Proposition \ref{PROP:red}.
+with $r_i \in C(x)$ satisfying the following conditions: \begin{itemize} \item in the irreducible partial fraction decomposition of~$r_1$, the polynomial part has no term of degree~$1$, and the proper part contains no term of the form $c/x$ for any $c \in C^\times$; \item $r_3$ is an arbitrary element of $S_x$; \item $r_2, r_4, \ldots, r_k$ all belong to $S_x$ and have no pole at $x=0$. \end{itemize} \end{example} We have made three choices for pivots in the above example.
+Together with \eqref{EQ:prel1} and Algorithm \ref{ALG:paux}, these choices uniquely determine an echelon sequence of $I_h$.
+To systematically study such constructions, we introduce the notion of initial sequences in Definition \ref{DEF:iseq} of the appendix.
+Every initial sequence is finite and carries all the information required for the unique construction of an echelon sequence.
+For instance, the final table in the above example encodes an initial sequence.
+Moreover, Algorithm \ref{ALG:iseq} computes initial sequences, and Algorithm \ref{ALG:pseq} generates arbitrary many members of the echelon sequence determined by a given initial sequence.

+With Remark \ref{RE:algcr}, we are ready to present the main result of this section. \begin{thm} Assume that Hypothesis \ref{HYP:ind} holds and $t$ is primitive.
+Then there exists an algorithm that, for every $t$-normalized element $h$ in $F(t)$, constructs a complete reduction $\widetilde{\Phi}_h$ for~$(F(t), \, \cR_h)$. \end{thm} \begin{proof} Recall that $U_h$ is the auxiliary subspace associated to $(F[t], \, \cP_h)$, and that $\lambda$ is the type of $I_h$.
+If $\lambda=0$, then we can set $W := U_h$ by Proposition \ref{PROP:paux}.